Scheer

 The 7th amendment to MaRisk (minimum requirements for risk management) in the financial sector contains several regulatory updates that affect financial service providers.
 To shed light on the situation, we have summarized the changes that are in store for companies below.

-Regulation of the real estate business
+Regulation of the Real Estate Business

 The 7th amendment to MaRisk is a major enhancement of the regulator regime that applies to financial service providers.
 In addition to newly introduced key aspects such as the consideration of ESG risks or the adoption of the EBA guidelines for monitoring credit approvals, the new requirements also include adjustments to regulations for managing real estate business.